- What will my day be like?

 To fulfill your performing arts requirement, you have two options.
 First, you can participate in a music group of your choice — Band, Chorus, Choir, Glee Club, Handbells or Strings — that performs for the school, the greater community, at competitions near and far, and at noteworthy local venues such as the Kennedy Center.
 You can also audition for the Jazz Ensemble, which is made up primarily of Upper School boys.

 Second, you can take a theatrical arts class that provides in-depth acting training, as well as instruction in behind-the-scenes areas such as lighting and set design.
 Whether you take this class or not, you can — and are encouraged to — take part in the two Middle School plays staged annually with your peers at Holton-Arms.
-Recent productions include the Disney musicals High School Musical Jr. and The Lion King Jr. , Shakespeare's A Midsummer Night's Dream, and #SCREEN/PLAY, a series of three short comedic plays about life in the digital age.
+Recent productions include Oliver Twist, the Disney musicals High School Musical Jr. and The Lion King Jr. , and Shakespeare's A Midsummer Night's Dream.

 Our location in Bethesda, close to Washington, D.C., provides so many field trip opportunities, and you will take both day trips and overnight trips to extend classroom learning and have fun with your Bear brothers and teacher-coach-mentors.